Skip to main content

 BY Pragyansharma Polavarapu

-(3) The most significant thing is they brought English language ---the language now spoken by all people of British Isles as mother tongue and the language which is now treated as one of the two or three languages suitable for global communication.
-In a few centuries Anglo-Saxons became the majority and established large number of Anglo-Saxon towns and villages.
-(4) The Celts slowly moved almost entirely to Scotland and Ireland.
-The area known as Wales in western side of the main island is said to be having big Celtic influence racially.
-Christianity was established in Celtic Britain by the 3rd and 4th centuries AD-- long before the Anglo-Saxons arrived.
-The holy and gentle message of Christianity arrived in Britain in the Roman times.
-Evidence from the early 4th century indicates that organized churches existed in Celtic britain .
-Even after Romans left , the Celtic Christian monks travelled widely to preach Lord Jesus Christ’s message.
-The Celtic Church represents a long religious tradition independent of the Anglo-Saxon traditions though both finally merged.
-(5) Following the withdrawal of Rome’s powerful armies around 410 AD from British Isles the Anglo-Saxons started settling in southern and eastern Britain, gradually consolidating their power.
-They began settling in the period of roughly 5th–7th centuries .
-Only isolated groups of celtic people speaking Scottish and irish dialects perhaps continued to live in Anglo-Saxon lands .
-The customs and religion of Celtic people created a separate Celtic identity.
-It is said that some of them lived in hillforts and islands nominally controlled by Anglo-Saxons.
-(6) Celtic populations remained majority in Ireland and northern Scotland because of geographic isolation (mountains, islands, marshes).
-While in Scotland it is high mountainous land ,in Ireland there is a ring of high mountains and forests and a low flat land inside.
-In Celtic lands Celtic priests called Druids performed as judges and guides for moral teaching.
+(3) The most significant thing is that it was the Anglo-Saxons who brought English language to Britain ---the language now spoken by all people of British Isles as mother tongue and the language which is now treated as one of the two or three languages suitable for global communication.
+In a few centuries Anglo-Saxons became the majority people of south England and established large number of Anglo-Saxon towns and villages.
+(4) The Celts in course of time moved to Scotland .
+Ireland was since centuries before was already Celtic except in some coastal areas invaded and settled by Nordic people.
+The area known as Wales in western side of the main island also had Celtic people.
+Christianity was established in Celtic Britain by the 3rd and 4th centuries AD-- long before the Anglo-Saxons arrived and when the Celts were living all over the British Isles .
+Evidence from the early 4th century AD indicates that organized churches and monasteries existed in Celtic Britain .
+The Celtic Christian monks travelled widely in the British Isles to preach Lord Jesus Christ’s message.
+The Celtic Church had existed for a long period seperately.
+But after the Anglo-Saxons settled in large numbers in south England ,the entire church in British isles came under the Roman Catholic church organization.
+(5) The Anglo-Saxons started settling in southern and eastern Britain from 5th–7th centuries AD in large numbers .
+Only isolated groups of celtic people perhaps continued to live in Anglo-Saxon lands .
+(6) Celtic populations were in majority in Ireland and northern Scotland.
+The lands were mountainous and full of forests and geographically isolated .
+While in Scotland it is high mountainous land ,in Ireland there is a ring of high mountains and forests and low flat land inside.
+In ancient times before Roman soldiers came and before Christianity came Celtic priests called Druids dominated the Celtic society and helped both in religious duties and also worked as judges .

 Comments